rspamd/rspamd/lualib/lua_shape/README.md

 ### Structured Types

 - `T.array(item_schema, opts)` - Array with item validation
+  - Underlying table must be a dense, 1-indexed array (no sparse or string keys)
   - `min_items`, `max_items` - Size constraints
 - `T.table(fields, opts)` - Table/object with field schemas
   - `open = true` - Allow additional fields not defined in schema
   - `open = false` (default) - Reject unknown fields
   - `extra = schema` - Schema for validating extra fields
-  - `mixins` - Array of mixin schemas for composition
+  - `mixins` - Array of mixin schemas for composition (applied when the schema is resolved via the registry)
 - `T.one_of(variants)` - Sum type (match exactly one alternative)

 ### Composition